rei/rei-cedar-docs/docs/components/input/README.md

 ### Required fields

 - The default status of an input field is “optional”
 - If the status is set to “required”, the text, “Required” will appear next to the input label

-### Validation

-- Validate the form data before submission

 ### Do/Don't